syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 documentation: ug
 ---

-# Edit Control Events
+# EditControl Events

+`EditControl` is a powerful text editor control to create interactive code editor applications with its unique feature set.
+It has many efficient features like editing, syntax highlighting, text indentation, intellisense, expand or collapse a block of code, custom language configuration etc., as like in Microsoft Visual Studio Editor.
+EditControl also provides programmatic access to the interaction for most of the features like editing, intellisense, expand or collapse a block of code, printing., by raising serval events.

-This section discusses various events handled for the Edit control.
+This section discusses various events handled for the EditControl.
 The events are listed below:

 ## CanUndoRedoChanged Event

-This event occurs when the CanUndoRedo state is changed.
-The CanUndo and CanRedo properties indicate whether it is possible to undo and redo the actions in Edit Control respectively.
+This event occurs when the `CanUndoRedo` state is changed.
+The `CanUndo` and `CanRedo` properties indicate whether it is possible to undo and redo the actions in EditControl respectively.

 The event handler receives an argument of type EventArgs.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 private void editControl1_CanUndoRedoChanged(object sender, EventArgs e)

 {

    Console.WriteLine(" CanUndoRedoChanged event is raised ");

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 Private Sub editControl1_CanUndoRedoChanged(ByVal sender As Object, ByVal e As EventArgs)

    Console.WriteLine(" CanUndoRedoChanged event is raised ")

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ## Closing Event

-This event is discussed in the Saving and Canceling Changes topic.
+TThe Closing event is triggered just before a file or stream is closed in the EditControl.

+{% tabs %}

+{% highlight C# %}

+private void editControl1_Closing(object sender, Syncfusion.Windows.Forms.Edit.StreamCloseEventArgs e)
+{

+   // Cancel the file or stream closing action.

+   e.Action = SaveChangesAction.Cancel;

+}

+{% endhighlight %}

+{% highlight VB %}

+Private Sub editControl1_Closing(ByVal sender As Object, ByVal e As Syncfusion.Windows.Forms.Edit.StreamCloseEventArgs) Handles EditControl1.StreamClose

+   ' Cancel the file or stream closing action.

+   e.Action = SaveChangesAction.Cancel

+End Sub

+{% endhighlight %}

+{% endtabs %}

 ## Code Snippet Events

 This section discusses the below given code snippet events.

 ### CodeSnippetActivating Event